 Pursuant to Article 59 and Article 81 of the Articles of Association, shareholders can also request to convene an extraordinary general meeting.
-A shareholder holding in aggregate 10% or more of the shares carrying the right to vote at the meeting sought to be held shall sign one (1) or more written requisitions in the same format and with the same content, stating the proposed matters (such as election of directors) to be discussed at the meeting, and requiring the board of directors to convene a shareholders' extraordinary general meeting.
-The board of directors shall proceed to convene the extraordinary general meeting for election of directors within two months.
+Two (2) or more shareholders holding in aggregate 10% or more of the shares carrying the right to vote at the meeting sought to be held shall sign one (1) or more written requisitions in the same format and with the same content, stating the proposed matters (such as election of directors) to be discussed at the meeting, and requiring the board of directors to convene a shareholders' extraordinary general meeting.
+The board of directors shall proceed to convene the extraordinary general meeting for election of directors within two (2) months.

 The minimum period during which written notice given to the Company of the intention to propose a person for election as a director, and during which written notice to the Company by such person of his willingness to be elected may be given, will be at least 7 days.
 Such period will commence no earlier than the day after the despatch of the notice of the meeting for the purpose of considering such election and shall end no later than 7 days prior to the date of such meeting.

 An ordinary resolution for election of directors must be passed by votes representing more than one-half of the voting rights represented by the shareholders (including proxies) present at the meeting.